Will You Be Able to Sustain Your Current Lifestyle with Your Retirement Savings?

 A Little Preparation Saves You Time and Money

 Retire and live comfortably because of the money you saved and invested.
 You’ve got options that are easily sustainable.
-By considering how your money will be spent once you’ve left the workforce, you’re better able to anticipate what you’ll need to retire on.
+By considering how your money will be spent once you’ve left the workforce, you’re better able to anticipate how much you’ll need to retire on.
 Accounting for unforeseen financial challenges such as increased medical costs or the need to relocate to be closer to family helps you weather any monetary storm that comes your way.